-Dr. Stephanie Kirschmann serves as the associate provost for academic administration and quality assurance, a position she assumed in June 2012.
+Dr. Stephanie Kirschmann serves as the associate provost & chief officer for the university's global campus, a position she assumed in spring 2016.
+She previously served as associate provost for academic administration and quality assurance, since June 2012.
 She is also an assistant professor of education.

 She has served full time in higher education administration for nearly 15 years.
 Prior to joining LeTourneau, she served as the director of institutional effectiveness and director of records at Richmont Graduate University in Chattanooga, Tennessee, and Atlanta, Georgia, from 2004-2011.
 From 2000-2004, she served as the transcripts and affiliations manager and later the registration coordinator and V.A. certification officer in the Records Office of Southern Adventist University in Collegedale, Tennessee.
 She joined LETU in July 2011 as the special assistant to the provost.